What We Can Expect from Blockchain Technology in Tourism

 Easy, safe, and traceable payments

-The main advantage to point out, when it comes to payments, is that payments with cryptocurrency will be much more secure and traceable.
+When it comes to payments, the main advantage to point out is that payments with cryptocurrency will be much more secure and traceable.
 As we previously mentioned, all transactions carried out on the blockchain remain registered in the chain and cannot get modified.
-Not only that; as it's a decentralized system, there won't be any intermediaries that can intervene or delay payment.
+Not only that, as it’s a decentralized system, but there also won’t be any intermediaries that can intervene or delay payment.

 As such, we would no longer need to exchange currency when we travel to another country and simultaneously be subject to the trustworthiness or volatility of these foreign exchange operations.
-That’s why making payments using the blockchain can make a relevant difference when it comes to overseas transactions, where in some cases an operation can experience a delay of more than a week or be canceled during that period with all the inconveniences that this causes.
+That’s why making payments using the blockchain can make a relevant difference when it comes to overseas transactions.
+In some cases, a process can experience a delay of more than a week or get canceled during that period with all the inconveniences that this causes.

 Hotel or Transportation Coordination and Management

 Decentralized management systems could also result in significant savings for large firms as this could let them get rid of the middlemen.
 By that same token, information flows securely while being accessible at all times, reducing management times and providing universal access to information.